Nocturna Tech ConsultingNocturna Tech

 n8n Cloud: Starts at around $20/month for 2,500 workflow executions.
 Scales with usage, but for most SMBs this tier covers everything.

-What n8n isn't great for
+What n8n is not great for

 How to figure out what to automate first